Huegoxaga/notes/java/android.md

 - `colorPrimaryVariant` controls the status bar color
 - The background color of some widgets is controlled by the theme type
   - Use theme `Theme.MaterialComponents.DayNight.DarkActionBar.Bridge` to change the button background color
+- Other than `DarkActionBar`, it can be `NoActionBar`.
+As a result the app title will be removed

 ##### `strings.xml`